nyu-web-design/unix-exercise/README.md

 ### Clone this code to your local computer

-We will now download this code from GitHub.com into Visual Studio Code on your own computer... [this video tutorial](https://youtu.be/axcny0o1NYo) may help.
+We will now download this code from GitHub.com into Visual Studio Code on your own computer.

 - Open Visual Studio Code
 - click the Source Control icon in the left tool bar and then click the button to "Clone Repository".